JeeWeetje/iot-workshop/Flow.md

 ## Receiving mail from your device

 Microsoft Flow is passing the telemetry to the email address you provided.

-1. Microsoft flow provides a list of runs.
-We can check how our flow is doing
+Microsoft flow provides a list of runs.
+We can check how our flow is doing.

-2. Go to the Microsoft flow portal
+1. Go to the Microsoft Flow portal
-3. Select `My flows`
+2. Select `My flows`

     ![alt tag](img/flow-portal-my-flows.png)

-4. All your flows will appear here.
+3. All your flows will appear here.
 The flow we created will be shown

     ![alt tag](img/flow-my-flows-list.png)

-5. Select the run list of the flow by selecting `the i` (for Information) icon
+4. Select the run list of the flow by selecting `the i` (for Information) icon

     ![alt tag](img/flow-portal-run-list.png)

-6. By now, one or more runs must be listed
+5. By now, one or more runs must be listed

     ![alt tag](img/flow-mail-runs-list.png)

-7. Select a row and `click' on it
+6. Select a row and `click' on it
-8. The flow will be shown.
-Green ticks will mark which steps are executed.
-In this example, the telemetry is received, the condition is checked but the 'IF NO, DO NOTHING' block is executed (the 'IF YES' block has no green tick)
+7. The execution of the flow is shown in detail.
+Green ticks will mark which steps are executed successfully.
+In the following example, the telemetry is received, the condition is checked but the 'IF NO, DO NOTHING' block is executed (the 'IF YES' block has no green tick)

     ![alt tag](img/flow-mail-sent-mail-false-condition.png)

-9. But is the condition is right, the level is too low, both steps will have a green tick
+8. But is the condition is right, the level is too low, both steps will have a green tick

     ![alt tag](img/flow-mail-sent-mail-true-condition.png)

-10. Finally, open an email client and check your mail.
+9. Finally, open an email client and check your mail.
 Did you receive any mail?
-11. The mail is only sent conditionally when the level is too low.
+10. The mail is only sent conditionally when the level is too low.
 You will receive an email message like this

     ![alt tag](img/flow-mail-inbox-message.png)

 Now we get email from a TTN device.
-You are free to play with flow.
-You can alter the condition or you can add more steps to sent the telemetry to.
+But you are free to play with Microsoft Flow.
+For example, you can alter the condition or you can add more steps to sent the telemetry to.
+Be creative.

 This concludes this part of the workshop.
-Thank you for checking this out.
+Thank you for checking out Microsoft Flow.
 You have now acquired your IoT chops!

 ![alt tag](img/msft/Picture13-make-the-world-a-better-place.png)